DrizzlyQ/signaljammer/README.md

-# QBCore Signal Jammer 📡
+# QBX Signal Jammer 📡

 A highly immersive signal jammer script for QBCore-based FiveM servers.
 Players can place jammers that block phone and radio signals in a configurable radius and can be hacked by others.